sodafoundation/architecture-analysis/README.md

 Meeting on November 6th, 2018 is canceled due to F2F meeting with Swordfish team.

-Meeting on November 15th, 2018 will be canceled due to KubeCon Shanghai.
+Meeting on November 15th, 2018 will be canceled due to KubeCon in Shanghai and OpenStack Summit in Berlin.

 #### Meeting on Tuesdays